 All patients will receive usual care in the participating hospital.

-Corticosteroids: Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
+[UK only] Corticosteroids: Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
 Common to severe cases of these infections is the presence of hypercytokinemia (a cytokine ‘storm’) and development of acute lung injury or acute respiratory distress syndrome (ARDS).12-15 Pathologically, diffuse alveolar damage is found in patients who die from these infections.16 A growing volume of clinical trial data from patients with severe community acquired pneumonia, ARDS and septic shock suggest benefit from low-to-moderate dose corticosteroids in relation to mortality and length of stay.17-19

 In trials of low-to-moderate doses of corticosteroids, the main adverse effect has been hyperglycaemia.18,20 A systematic review of (mainly low-dose) corticosteroid trials in severe sepsis and septic shock did not identify any increased risk of gastroduodenal bleeding, superinfection or neuromuscular weakness; an association with an increased risk of hyperglycaemia (RR 1.16, 95% CI 1.07 to 1.25) and hypernatraemia (RR 1.61, 95% CI 1.26 to 2.06) was noted.21